-The serial clock pin (SCLK) provides synchronization for the data transfer.
-By default, all data is presented on the serial data input/output (SDIO) pin in three-wire mode.
-The state of the SDIO pin is set automatically in the communication protocol (described in the following).
-A dedicated serial data output pin (SDO) can be activated by setting 0x00[7] high to allow operation in four-wire mode.
+The Serial Clock (SCLK) pin provides synchronization for the data transfer.
+By default, all data is presented on the Serial Data Input/Output (SDIO) pin in 3-wire mode.
+The state of the SDIO pin is set automatically in the communication protocol (described below).
+A dedicated Serial Data Output (SDO) pin can be activated by setting 0x00[7] high to allow operation in 4-wire mode.